itsdmd/CS207b/SchoolNexus-Server/README.md

 First, make a copy of `.env.example` and rename it to `.env`.
 Make changes to the environment variables as needed.

-To get started, run the following commands:
+To get started, run the following commands _(make sure all commands below are run in the same directory as this README file)_:

 ```bash
 # Install dependencies